 The idea behind this living room window was to have one large picture window for a better view to the outdoors, while preserving the colonial style of the house.
 This is why the picture window is accompanied by two smaller double-hung windows on the sides.
 Colonial grids in between the panes of glass were also used to further accentuate the colonial character of the window.

 This 4-lite casement window has two operating casement windows on the sides and two fixed picture windows in the middle.
 Each window (lite) is equal in width.
 The interior color of the entire window is Light Oak for maintenance-free use.

 This is the 3-lite casement window.
 It has one larger fixed picture window in between of two smaller operating casement windows.
 This window provides fairly unobstructed view to the outdoors as well as a good amount of fresh air circulation.

 Originally, in place of this picture window, there was an old double-casement window.
 However, the homeowners didn’t like the divider in the middle of that twin-casement window because it obstructed the view to the back yard.
 This picture window solved this problem.
-To match the décor and style of the house, single prairie grids were also used.
-The interior color laminate is Cognac, the exterior color is brown.
-Both colors are maintenance-free.

 This window represents a similar situation as the window above with one exception.
 Not only the homeowners were trying to maximize the viewing area above the kitchen sink, but they also wanted an operating window for air circulation.
 These two objectives were achieved by using one bigger picture window and smaller single operating casement, and moving the divider (mullion) to the side.
 Although this window is asymmetrical, it combines unobstructed views with plenty of fresh air.
 To complement the stainless steel appliances and fixtures, brushed nickel hardware was used on this kitchen window.